hsuwanying/hsuwanying/README.md

   - R: From loading data, processing, manipulation, and graphical analysis to model fitting

-  - SQL:DBMS relational and non- relational databases, data structures, data types and formulate data queries
+  - SQL:DBMS relational and non-relational databases, data structures, data types and formulate data queries

   - Tableau: create insightful visualizations that answer a variety of business questions

-  - HTML & CSS:  Familar with essential tags, elements, to style and structure web pages
+  - HTML & CSS:  Familiar with essential tags, elements, to style and structure web pages

 👩🏻‍💻 **Currently Learing** advanced SQL, Data Viz and UX skills